admtlab/GIO.G/README.md

 ## Running - Command-line Interface

-If you'd rather use the graph generator itself, without the web interface, TODO
+If you'd rather use the graph generator itself, without the web interface:

+1. First you will need to move to the *cli* folder:
+    ```bash
+    cd cli
+    ```
+2. Run the GIO.G through the sbt build tool
+    - Output usage text detailing all the ways to use the CLI app
+        ```bash
+        sbt "run"
+        ```

+    - Output example graph with default configuration
+        ```bash
+        sbt "run --default --format json"
+        ```

 ## License